angular/angular/aio/content/guide/router.md

 The appendix material isn't essential.
 Continued reading is for the curious.

+{@a link-parameters-array}

-## Appendix: Link parameters array
+## Appendix: link parameters array

-A link parameters array holds the ingredients for router navigation:
+A link parameters array holds the following ingredients for router navigation:

-* the *path* of the route to the destination component
+* The *path* of the route to the destination component.
-* required and optional route parameters that go into the route URL
+* Required and optional route parameters that go into the route URL.

 You can bind the `RouterLink` directive to such an array like this:
-You've written a two element array when specifying a route parameter like this You can provide optional route parameters in an object like this:
+You've written a two element array when specifying a route parameter like this:
+You can provide optional route parameters in an object like this:
 These three examples cover the need for an app with one level routing.
 The moment you add a child router, such as the crisis center, you create new link array possibilities.

-Recall that you specified a default child route for crisis center so this simple `RouterLink` is fine.
+Recall that you specified a default child route for the crisis center so this simple `RouterLink` is fine.
 Parse it out.

 * The first item in the array identifies the parent route (`/crisis-center`).
 * There are no parameters for this parent route so you're done with it.
 * There is no default for the child route so you need to pick one.
-* You're navigating to the `CrisisListComponent`, whose route path is `/`, but you don't need to explicitly add the slash
+* You're navigating to the `CrisisListComponent`, whose route path is `/`, but you don't need to explicitly add the slash.
-* Voila! `['/crisis-center']`.
+* Voilà! `['/crisis-center']`.

 Take it a step further.
 Consider the following router link that navigates from the root of the application down to the *Dragon Crisis*: